Transform Your Classroom with Live Executive Function Training

 What You'll Learn

-Participants should plan to attend both sessions in order during the month of their registration.
-After each workshop, they’ll receive an assessment, and passing both assessments qualifies them for a Certificate of Completion.
-Continuing Education credits are available in select states.
+Participants should plan to attend both sessions, in order, during the month of their registration.
+After completing both workshops in the program, they’ll receive a certificate of completion.
+Continuing Education credits are available in most states.
+Please check with your state board of education for qualification.

 Workshop 1